chenweixiang/chenweixiang.github.io/_posts/2016-03-13-telecom-itu-recommendations.md

 As said in [About mobile technology and IMT-2000](http://www.itu.int/osg/spu/imt-2000/technology.html):

 IMT-2000 offers the capability of providing value-added services and applications on the basis of a single standard.
 The system envisages a platform for distributing converged fixed, mobile, voice, data, Internet and multimedia services.
 One of its key visions is to provide seamless global roaming, enabling users to move across borders while using the same number and handset.
 IMT-2000 also aims to provide seamless delivery of services, over a number of media (satellite, fixed, etc…).
-It is expected that IMT-2000 will provide higher transmission rates: **a minimum speed of 2Mbit/s for stationary or walking users, and 348 kbit/s in a moving vehicle**.
-Second-generation systems only provide speeds ranging from 9.6 kbit/s to 28.8 kbit/s.
+It is expected that IMT-2000 will provide higher transmission rates: **a minimum speed of 2 Mbit/s for stationary or walking users, and 348 kbit/s in a moving vehicle**.
+Second-generation systems only provide speeds ranging from **9.6 kbit/s** to **28.8 kbit/s**.

 The following figure shows the Core Network and Access Network:
 ![CoreNetwork AccessNetwork](/assets/CoreNetwork_AccessNetwork.png)

 ## IMT-2000 Radio Interfaces

-The IMT-2000 consists of both **terrestrial** component and **satellite** component radio interfaces:
+The IMT-2000 consists of both [**terrestrial component**](#imt-2000-terrestrial-radio-interfaces) and [**satellite component**](#imt-2000-satellite-radio-interfaces) radio interfaces:

 ### IMT-2000 Terrestrial Radio Interfaces